Keep Hardware Accelerated GPU Scheduling On or Off?

 • HAGS On vs Off in Photoshop

-Blender in CPU mode sees much of the same fate with little to no contribution in performance after toggling HAGS on.
-Moving over to Blender with Optix, here HAGS once again shows an almost invariable lead extending up to 7% with systems having extra GPU headroom.
+Blender in CPU mode encounters much of the same fate, with little to no contribution in performance after toggling HAGS on.
+Moving over to Blender with Optix, here HAGS once again shows an almost invariable lead, extending up to 7% with systems having extra GPU headroom.

-HAGS has both upsides and downsides, at least in synthetic where at one extreme we gain 10% extra performance but lose 5% at the other.
-Let’s move over to gaming next, where one would expect some actual differences.
+HAGS has both upsides and downsides, at least in synthetic tests: at one extreme, we gain 10% extra performance but lose 5% at the other.
+Let’s move over to gaming next, where one might expect some actual differences.

 2. Gaming

-Let’s rip off the band-aid, HAGS is a mixed bag and we’ve seen cases where different architectures caused HAGS to result in a +15% and a -15% performance delta in the same game.
-It is that much variable.
-While most games won’t show a massive uplift in the average FPS, we want to keep an eye out for the 0.1% and 1% lows as those numbers determine how stuttery or smooth your gaming experience will be.
+Let’s rip off the band-aid: HAGS is a mixed bag, and we’ve seen cases where different architectures caused HAGS to result in either a +15% or a -15% performance delta in the same game.
+It is that variable.
+While most games won’t show a massive uplift in the average FPS, we want to keep an eye out for the 0.1% and 1% lows, as these numbers determine how stuttery or smooth your gaming experience will be.

 ↪ NVIDIA

-The RTX 4090 at stock in Far Cry 6 dipped as low as 62 FPS, almost dabbling into the “unplayable” territory.
-On turning HAGS on, the 1% lows improved to 82 FPS.
-In Gears 5, the average FPS improved from 107 FPS -> 118 FPS and the 1% lows also jumped from 62 FPS to 90 FPS.
-Mixed with ReBar, HAGS offers an almost free-of-cost improvement in your performance.
+The RTX 4090 at stock in Far Cry 6 dipped as low as 62 FPS, almost entering the “unplayable” territory.
+Upon turning HAGS on, the 1% lows improved to 82 FPS.
+In Gears 5, the average FPS improved from 107 FPS to 118 FPS and the 1% lows also jumped from 62 FPS to 90 FPS.
+Combined with ReBar, HAGS offers an almost free-of-cost improvement in your performance.

 • Far Cry 6 HAGS on vs HAGS off